lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/author/index.rst

 Per-node script
 ===============

+First, we will consider the processing that must be done on each of the remote hosts.
+We start by converting the ``ksh`` script to a native Python version, then refining it to best take advantage of the framework capabilities.

+It may be worth emphasising that the conversion to Python is optional: an alternative approach would be to run code each node which simply spawned a copy of ``ksh`` and executed the script directly.
+In general, though, minimising forking is a wise approach -- and the Python code provides better opportunity to demosntrate the framework capabilities.

 First Python implementation
 ---------------------------

-The recipe design starts by considering the processing that must be done on the remote hosts.
-A simple Python implementation is show below.
+A simple Python implementation of functionality similar to that provided by the ``ksh`` script is shown below.

 .. code-block:: python
    :linenos: